songshan0321/ros2-android-demo/README.md

 ### Step2: translate ROS 2 messages to ROS 1 messages

-On **server computer**, source the SOSS libraries and start a SOSS instance:
+On another terminal, source the SOSS libraries and start a SOSS instance:

 ```bash
 . ~/rmf/build/soss/setup.bash